victordibia/cardsorter/README.md

 Welcome to cardSORTER Beta!
 ===================
-![enter image description here](/public/img/homecard.jpg) cardSORTER is a web based tool being developed to implement the cardsorting methodology frequently used in social science research .
+![enter image description here](/public/img/homecard.jpg) cardSORTER is an open source web based tool being developed to implement the cardsorting methodology frequently used in social science research.
 Potential applications of this tool will be in :

 - **Construct Cardsorting** : Sorting items into multiple constructs to verify initial content validity.
 - **Qualitative Text Coding** : Assigning qualitative text data (e.g interview text, forum text data, other things) into defined category.